Pwd9000-ML/blog-devto/posts/2023/Ado-Terraform-Docs/Ado-Terraform-Docs.md

 5. **Commit and Push:** Finally, it commits the updated `README.md` files and pushes them back to the repository using the PAT retrieved from Azure Key Vault.

+## Pre-requisites

+There are a few pre-requisites for this solution that we need to set up before we can run the pipeline.
+These include the following based on the above steps/tasks performed by the pipeline:

 ## Conclusion

 Integrating this documentation generation process into your CI/CD pipeline can keep your Terraform module documentation updated in real-time.
 Every time you modify your Terraform code and push to your repository, the CI/CD pipeline can automatically generate and commit the updated documentation, ensuring your documentation is always up-to-date and synced with your latest Terraform code.